cccbr/runningatower/content/docs/091-agenda/index.md

 The following is an annotated draft of an agenda.

-# Agenda for Annual Meeting of XXXX ringers at XXXX on DATE at TIME
+# Meeting of xxxxxxxx ringers held at XXXX on DATE

+The meeting was opened at TIME

 ## Prayers and opening remarks.